JJLongoria/aura-helper-xml-compressor/README.md

 **Get the file compressed content Async**

-Method to get the compressed content fron a file on Sync Mode an Alphabed Desc as Sort Order.
+Method to get the compressed content fron a file on Async Mode an Alphabed Desc as Sort Order.
+If yo choose a directory, the method thrown the error: Can't get compressed content from a directory.
+Select a single file

     const XMLCompressor = require('@ah/xml-compressor');